Call for Papers

 ACM Open

-Starting January 1, 2026, ACM will fully transition to Open Access.
-All ACM publications, including those from ACM-sponsored conferences, will be 100% Open Access.
-Authors will have two primary options for publishing Open Access articles with ACM: the ACM Open institutional model or by paying Article Processing Charges (APCs).
+Starting January 1, 2026, ACM has fully transitioned to Open Access.
+All ACM publications, including those from ACM-sponsored conferences, are now 100% Open Access.
+Authors have two primary options for publishing Open Access articles with ACM: the ACM Open institutional model or by paying Article Processing Charges (APCs).
 With over 1,800 institutions already part of ACM Open, the majority of ACM-sponsored conference papers will not require APCs from authors or conferences (currently, around 70-75%).
 Authors from institutions not participating in ACM Open will need to pay an APC to publish their papers, unless they qualify for a financial or discretionary waiver.
 To find out whether an APC applies to your article, please consult the list of participating institutions in ACM Open and review the APC Waivers and Discounts Policy.
 Keep in mind that waivers are rare and are granted based on specific criteria set by ACM.
 Recognizing that this change could pose financial challenges, ACM has approved a temporary 2026 subsidy to ease the transition and allow more time for institutions to join ACM Open.
 The subsidy will offer:

 • $250 APC for ACM/SIG members

-• $350 for non-members
+• $350 APC for non-members

 This represents a 65% discount, funded directly by ACM.
 Authors are encouraged to help advocate for their institutions to join ACM Open during this transition period.
 This temporary subsidized pricing will apply to all conferences scheduled for 2026.